-Soarin’ Around the World is a Fastpass attraction.
+Lightning Lane access for Soarin’ Around the World is available with the purchase of Genie+.
 It opens when the gates to the park are open (e.g. 1/2 hour before official park opening), and that’s a great time to ride using the standby line.
-Plan to exerience this attraction early in the day since the standby line is usually quite long, and all Fastpasses for this attraction are often distributed long before the end of the day.
+Plan to experience this attraction early in the day since the standby line is usually quite long.

 There is a height requirement of 40 inches for this attraction.

 This is NOT a roller coaster or fast-moving ride, but those prone to motion sickness, back and neck problems or other medical conditions, and those with a fear of heights should consider the advisability of riding.